Managing Working Capital and Liquidity

 • The flexibility to increase financing for varying requirements or expansion when necessary.

-• With a more disciplined approach to balance sheet management, thus diversified sources of funding.
+• A more disciplined approach to balance sheet management will be needed, thus diversified funding sources.

 • Limited access to short-term capital needed for growth or seasonal needs.